Be recognised for your skills and achievements by becoming professionally registered.

-Professional registration is an important milestone for any engineer or technician.
-It establishes their proven knowledge, understanding and competence.
-In particular, registration shows your peers and employers that you have demonstrated a commitment to professional standards, and to developing and enhancing competence.
+Achieving registration status is an important milestone for any engineer or technician.
+It establishes your proven knowledge, understanding and competence.
+In particular, professional registration shows your peers and employers that you have demonstrated a commitment to professional standards, and to developing and enhancing competence.

-The IET is licensed by the Engineering Council [new window] to award the professional engineering qualifications defined in the UK Standard for Professional Engineering Competence (UK-SPEC) [new window].
+The IET is licensed by the Engineering Council [new window] to award Chartered Engineer (CEng), Incorporated Engineer (IEng) and Engineering Technician (EngTech), as defined in the UK Standard for Professional Engineering Competence (UK-SPEC) [new window].

 You will be required to pay a non-refundable application fee for professional registration.
 This fee should be paid within seven days of submission of your application in order for the application process to begin.

 Successful applicants are also required to pay an entrance fee which is collected by the IET on behalf of the Engineering Council.

 Professional registration fees are payable in Sterling (GBP £), with special arrangements in some other currencies.
 To view the current fees for Professional Registration visit our fees page.

 You can request to transfer your CEng, IEng, or EngTech professional registration from another UK engineering institution to the IET.
 You will need to ensure that your Engineering Council subscription payments are up to date.
 In order to transfer your professional registration, you must be a member of the IET.
 Please note you cannot transfer within the first 12 months of becoming registered.
 For more information about applying for membership, please visit the 'About membership' webpage.